khaiyichin/collective_perception/docs/scripts_explained.md

 # Utility scripts
-This page describes scripts provided in this repository besides those that execute simulated experiments.
+This page describes scripts provided in this repository besides those that execute simulated experiments. *For information on benchmark algorithms (how to run, implement, and analyze), see [here](./benchmark_algo_explained.md).*

 ## Python Scripts (built in `collective_perception_static`)
 The Python scripts are used for data processing, analysis, and visualization.
 To use them you will need `collective_perception_static` installed.